academiacentral-org/edx-theme/README.rst

 For more information about adding / modifying GitHub deployment keys see `Generating a new SSH key and adding it to the ssh-agent <https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent>`_.
 Deployment keys are typically created inside the .ssh folder of the destination Linux server.

-**The configuration files for the original Bitnami Open edX platform are also archived in this repository.
-These files are for reference purposes only.**

 Usage
 -----
 This repository is automatically cloned to edxapp servers during reboots / startups.